Don't Forget About Immunity: 24 Foods, Drinks, & Supplements For Extra Support

 How to use: An acai breakfast bowl.

-Plus, watermelon contains about 92% water, and adequate hydration is important for overall health, especially in hot summer months.
+Plus, watermelon contains about 92% water, and adequate hydration is important for immune and overall health, especially in hot summer months.

 How to use: In a tomato shakshuka, on top of a sandwich, wrap, or salad, or mixed into a pasta dish.